nyx-space/docs/docs/MathSpec/celestial/orbital_elements.md

 ### Geodetic longitude (`geodetic_longitude`)
 This is computed using G. Xu and Y. Xu, "GPS", DOI 10.1007/978-3-662-50367-6_2, 2016, but the validation against the Vallado examples proves to be correct.
 The following uses the quadrant-checked arctan (`atan2`).
 The angle is returned in degrees and is between $[0;360]$.

-$$ \lambda = \tan^{-1} \frac{x}{y} $$
+$$ \lambda = \tan^{-1} \frac{y}{x} $$

 ### Geodetic latitude (`geodetic_latitude`)
 The parameter is returned in degrees between $[-180;180]$.
 This is computed using the Vallado iterative approach, Algorithm 12 page 172 in the 4-th edition.
 It accounts for the flattening of the ellipsoid and its semi-major axis.
-It's a notch complex to write up, so please refer to the [code](https://docs.rs/nyx-space/*/nyx_space/celestia/struct.State.html#method.geodetic_latitude) or Vallado for implementation details.
+It's a notch complex to write up, so please refer to the [code](https://docs.rs/nyx-space/*/nyx_space/celestia/struct.Orbit.html#method.geodetic_latitude) or Vallado for implementation details.
 As you'll note from the Validation section, it has been validated against Vallado examples.

 ### Geodetic height (`geodetic_height`)
 The parameter is returned in kilometers.
 This is computed using the Vallado approach, Algorithm 12 page 172 in the 4-th edition.
 This accounts for the correction when near the poles.
-It's a notch complex to write up, so please refer to the [code](https://docs.rs/nyx-space/*/nyx_space/celestia/struct.State.html#method.geodetic_height) or Vallado for implementation details.
+It's a notch complex to write up, so please refer to the [code](https://docs.rs/nyx-space/*/nyx_space/celestia/struct.Orbit.html#method.geodetic_height) or Vallado for implementation details.
 As you'll note from the Validation section, it has been validated against Vallado examples.

 ### Right ascension (`right_ascension`)
 Returned in degrees between $[0;360]$.